content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/6-sql-data-types-and-categories.md

 5.  **INTERVAL** stores periods of time.

 The TIMESTAMPTZ is the PostgreSQL’s extension to the SQL standard’s temporal data types.

-## 1.5 Arrays

--   In PostgreSQL, you can store an array of strings, an array of integers, etc., in array columns.
--   The array comes in handy in some situations e.g., storing days of the week, months of the year.

-## 1.6 JSON

--   PostgreSQL provides two JSON data types: **JSON** and **JSONB** for storing JSON data.
--   The **JSON** data type stores plain JSON data that requires reparsing for each processing, while **JSONB** data type stores JSON data in a binary format which is faster to process but slower to insert.
--   In addition, JSONB supports indexing, which can be an advantage.

-## 1.7 UUID

--   The **UUID** data type allows you to store Universal Unique Identifiers defined by RFC 4122 .
--   The UUID values guarantee a better uniqueness than SERIAL and can be used to hide sensitive data exposed to the public such as values of id in URL.

-## 1.8 Hstore data type

--   The hstore implements the hstore data type for storing key-value pairs in a single value.
--   The **hstore** data type is very useful in many cases, such as semi-structured data or rows with many attributes that are rarely queried.
-Notice that keys and values are just text strings only.

-## 1.9 Special data types

-Besides the primitive data types, PostgreSQL also provides several special data types related to geometric and network.

--   **box**– a rectangular box.
--   **line** – a set of points.
--   **point**– a geometric pair of numbers.
--   **lseg**– a line segment.
--   **polygon**– a closed geometric.
--   **inet**– an IP4 address.
--   **macaddr**– a MAC address.

 ## 2. SQL Commands